Escort carrier

-The escort carrier or escort aircraft carrier (U.S. hull classification symbol CVE), also called a "jeep carrier" or "baby flattop" in the United States Navy (USN) or "Woolworth Carrier" by the Royal Navy, was a small and slow type of aircraft carrier used by the Royal Navy, the United States Navy, the Imperial Japanese Navy and Imperial Japanese Army Air Force in World War II.
-They were typically half the length and a third the displacement of larger fleet carriers, slower, more-lightly armed and armored, and carried fewer planes.
+The escort carrier or escort aircraft carrier (U.S. hull classification symbol CVE), also called a "jeep carrier" or "baby flattop" in the United States Navy (USN) or "Woolworth Carrier" by the Royal Navy, was a small and slower type of aircraft carrier used by the Royal Navy, the Royal Canadian Navy, the United States Navy, the Imperial Japanese Navy and Imperial Japanese Army Air Force in World War II.
+They were typically half the length and a third the displacement of larger fleet carriers, more-lightly armed and armored, and carried fewer planes.
 Escort carriers were most often built upon a commercial ship hull, so they were cheaper and could be built quickly.
 This was their principal advantage as they could be completed in greater numbers as a stop-gap when fleet carriers were scarce.
 However, the lack of protection made escort carriers particularly vulnerable, and several were sunk with great loss of life.
 The light carrier (U.S. hull classification symbol CVL) was a similar concept to the escort carrier in most respects, but was fast enough to operate alongside fleet carriers.

 Escort carriers were too slow to keep up with the main forces consisting of fleet carriers, battleships, and cruisers.
 Instead, they were used to escort merchant ship convoys, defending them from enemy threats such as submarines and planes.
 In the invasions of mainland Europe and Pacific islands, escort carriers provided air support to ground forces during amphibious operations.
 Escort carriers also served as backup aircraft transports for fleet carriers, and ferried aircraft of all military services to points of delivery.

 In the Battle of the Atlantic, escort carriers were used to protect convoys against U-boats.
 Initially escort carriers accompanied the merchant ships and helped to fend off attacks from aircraft and submarines.
 As numbers increased later in the war, escort carriers also formed part of hunter-killer groups that sought out submarines instead of being attached to a particular convoy.

 In the Pacific theater, CVEs provided air support of ground troops in the Battle of Leyte Gulf.
 They lacked the speed and weapons to counter enemy fleets, relying on the protection of a Fast Carrier Task Force.
 However, at the Battle off Samar, one U.S. task force of escort carriers and destroyers managed to successfully defend itself against a much larger Japanese force of battleships and cruisers.
 The Japanese met a furious defense of carrier aircraft, screening destroyers, and destroyer escorts.

 Of the 151 aircraft carriers built in the U.S. during World War II, 122 were escort carriers, though no examples survive.
 The Casablanca class was the most numerous class of aircraft carrier, with 50 launched.
 Second was the Bogue class, with 45 launched.